Type of innovation: Vaccine

 The key breakthrough

-His work took a dramatic leap forward in 1935, thanks to the discovery of the Vi antigen present in the bacillus by Felix and Pitt the year before.
+His work took a dramatic leap forward in 1935, thanks to the discovery of the Vi antigen present in the bacillus by Felix and Pitt the previous year.
 Antigens are chemical markers which antibodies–part of the body's natural defense mechanism–lock onto to inactivate the disease-causing agent.

-Grífols i Roig registered his innovative vaccine on January 30, 1936, and produced it jointly with the General Society of Pharmacy, with which he had collaborated with since 1931.
+Grifols i Roig registered his innovative vaccine on January 30, 1936, and produced it jointly with the Sociedad General de Farmacia, with which he had collaborated with since 1931.